KristinaStolyarenko/KristinaStolyarenko/README.md

 ### Hi there 👋

-I'm a QA engineer from St. Petersburg
+I'm a QA engineer from Moscow
 ___

 :woman_office_worker: I’m currently working at https://www.alfabank.ru/